4th Foreign Infantry Regiment

 The 1er REIM men during an Easter ceremony in Tunisie, April 1943.

-In June 1947, the second battalion of Meknes (based in Quartier Bournazel which would later be called Quartier Bissey) left Morocco to become the first unit of the Foreign Legion in Madagascar in 1947-1951, to suppress an ongoing revolt and restore order on that French-controlled island in the Indian Ocean.
+In June 1947, the second battalion in Meknes (based in the Quartier Bournazel, which would later be renamed Quartier Bissey, in honor of Lt.
+Col. Bissey) left Morocco to become the first Foreign Legion unit to land in Madagascar after 42 years.
+Its task was to suppress an ongoing revolt and restore order on that French-controlled island in the Indian Ocean.
+The mission was accomplished.
+To learn more, see the Foreign Legion in Madagascar 1947–1951.

 1946-1954 - 4e DBLE - 4 DBLE - 4th Foreign Legion Demi-brigade - 4th Foreign Infantry Regiment - 4e REI - 4 REI - Foreign Legion - Morocco - garrisons - map